Already have a Username/Password for ADI Journal on Recent Innovation (AJRI) ?

 Keywords are an important part of abstract writing.
 Authors should select a maximum of 5 keywords that are specific and reflect what is essential about the articles.
 Keywords and the article classification should be provided after the abstract.

 Authors should add 1- 3 Citation of AJRI's Paper.
 Information guide for the ADI Journal on Recent Innovation (AJRI) Literature can be found at https://adi-journal.org/index.php/ajri/issue/archive

 The manuscript submitted to this journal should have the main heading as follows:

 Result and Discussion

-Authors may use some flexible term for the subheading following the above main heading.
-Authors are encouraged to use manuscript’s template that is found at the end of this guideline.
+Authors may use some flexible terms for the subheading following the above main heading.
+Authors are encouraged to use the manuscript’s template that is found at the end of this guideline.

-Author must provide high quality artwork for all illustrations.
+The author must provide high-quality artwork for all illustrations.
 Poor resolution or definition is not acceptable.
 Tables and Figures should be numbered separately.
 (Table 1, Table 2; Figure 1, Figure 2).
 Each table and figure should be given a title and should be presented on a separate page at the end of the manuscript.
 Figures and tables reproduced from already published work must be accompanied by permission of the original publisher (or copyright holder, if not the publisher).

 AJRI Journal is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 (CC BY-NC-SA 4.0)